 “Getting ready isn’t just a step—it’s a way to show yourself some love and care.”

-Let’s gently guide you into using your pelvic floor massage tool with ease and comfort.
-Take it slow, and let’s try these steps together:
+This pelvic floor massage guide walks you through each step with ease and comfort.
+Take it slow, and let’s try these together:

 Step 1: Find a Comfortable Position